 Recommendation/ Requested Board Action

 No Board Action is requested at this time.
-Management recommends the Board provide feedback on the applicability of the present plan and identify any gaps or suggested revisions for discussion and potential incorporation.
+Management recommends the Board provide feedback on the applicability of the present plan, review management's recommended revisions, and identify any gaps or suggestions for discussion and potential incorporation.

 Attachment(s)